dh-stanford/digitalhumanities.stanford.edu/src/dlcl-ats-roundup-summer-2025.md

   - ../post-images/summer2025-weaving.jpg
 ---

+Fall quarter starts on Monday, so it's time for what I've been up to lately!

 ## Textile Makerspace

 The Textile Makerspace was busy all summer, with crafters undeterred by the locked doors of Pigott Hall.
 Even less-commonly used machines like the Cricut found an audience, and I've enjoyed seeing some of the projects that people have put together.